min2ha/ukwa-site/content/target/45006/index.en.md

   "subject": null
 }

-# Career options and routes into the sports industry – live chat

 An advice panel brought together for a live chat on carving out a career in the sports industry on Wednesday 10 August from 1–2.30pm BST (GMT)